 As well as thinking about how we manage profit and cash, we should also be thinking about how we care for our planet.
 Humans are living a life that is consuming and taking away from the planet at a rate we can’t sustain.
 If we want our children to enjoy the beauty that is all around us, we’ll need to re-think the way our businesses impact the environment.

-In 2019, Wow partnered with Offset Earth to create a Climate Positive Workforce, planting 600 trees a month to offset the carbon we produce.
+In 2019, Wow partnered with Ecologi to create a Climate Positive Workforce, planting 600 trees a month to offset the carbon we produce.
 Click here to find out how you could do the same for your agency.

 Join our agency community

 Fill out the form below to receive regular email updates with tips, ideas, inspiration and insights for your agency.